cabral1888/pd_de/README.md

 On Airflow dag file (`pipeline.py`) you must change the value of the following variables:
 * proj_home: project (`pd_de`) root folder
 * virtualenv_path = virtual environment root folder (`venv/`)
-## Running through shell
+## Running through a shell
 You can run either batch analysis or streaming by command line.
 Just look at the file `run.sh` and see your content.
-There is a lot of `spark-submit` commands, one per json file or streaming ingestion.
-You just need to choose some of them, uncoment it, and type:
+There is a lot of `spark-submit` commands, one per JSON file or streaming ingestion.
+You just need to choose some of them, uncomment it, and type:
 ```
 # (venv) means inside your virtual environment
 (venv)$ ./run.sh
 ```
-PS.: Remember to edit the script setting the environment variables according with your scenario.
+PS.: Remember to edit the script setting the environment variables according to your scenario.

 ### Running streaming code
 In order to run the streaming code, you must create a Linux socket: